DreamweaverDSD/DSD/ClassDiagramExplained.md

 	}
 ```

-* __register(string, string):user__ - This method should make a GET call to the user database API in order to check if the email the user is currently attempting to create a new account with is already in use or not.
-If the email is available, the method should make a POST call to the user database API, in order to create a new user entry with the email and password in question.
+* __register(string, string):user__ - This method should make a POST call to the register endpoint of the user database API, sending a User with the email and password the current user is trying to create an account with.
+If the method is succesful in creating a new account, it then makes a GET call to the user API in order to retrieve the id of the user entry associated with the specific given email.
 This method takes as parameter two strings, one storing the value the user wrote in the email textbox, and the other one storing what they wrote in the password textbox in the register view.

 </br> Ex: